We were already awake, so I stuck my head outside.

 I think around 8:30 in the morning in spring is the best time to take a walk.

-There’s just this peace to the morning.
+There’s just a real peace to the morning.

 It’s about half a mile from home, so a mile there and back.